Frankie91/AGBD_Inference/README.md

 ## Execution using Colab

-- Open the notebook in colab (already available and tested at this link: https://colab.research.google.com/drive/1zcMDL9hucOLRxU4Hl7Dv4Z1XfaeS9chu?usp=sharing)
+- Open the notebook in colab (already available and tested at this [link][notebook].
 - Select a machine equipped with a GPU
 - You'll need to authenticate to your own gee account and project where required.